The Play That Goes Wrong Tickets - Duchess Theatre

 The Play That Goes Wrong Tickets - London

-The plot centres on the Cornley Polytechnic Drama Society as they [attempt to] stage a murder mystery set in the 1920s - but as the title suggests - just about everything that possibly can go wrong... does!
+The plot centres on the Cornley Polytechnic Drama Society as they attempt to stage a murder mystery set in the 1920s - but as the title suggests, just about everything that possibly can go wrong... does!

 The hapless cast of accident-prone thespians and their equally clueless crew battle against all the odds to make it through to the final curtain call - with hilarious consequences!